-- the school is not liable for any financial or material loss to an individual user in accessing the Internet for personal use; - staff wishing to spend significant time outside of their own normal working hours using the Internet at school - e.g. for study purposes - must obtain prior approval; - inappropriate or excessive use at school may result in disciplinary action and/or removal of Internet facilities; - the school will monitor Internet and email use by electronic means, and staff cannot expect privacy when using the school's Internet facility; - personal Internet search histories and the content of emails sent for personal use will be accessed by staff only according to the Council's Internet, Intranet and Email Monitoring Policy and School's disciplinary procedures, and only then when a legitimate concern has been raised by monitoring processes, legitimate concerns expressed by a colleague, or some other legitimate and objective complaint or incident; - electronic correspondence will only be intercepted in exceptional circumstances. - users are not permitted to access, display or download from Internet sites that hold offensive material.
+- the school will monitor Internet and email use by electronic means, and staff cannot expect privacy when using the school's Internet facility; - personal Internet search histories and the content of emails sent for personal use will be accessed by staff only according to the Council's Internet, Intranet and Email Monitoring Policy and School's disciplinary procedures, and only then when a legitimate concern has been raised by monitoring processes, legitimate concerns expressed by a colleague, or some other legitimate and objective complaint or incident; - electronic correspondence will only be intercepted in exceptional circumstances. - users are not permitted to access, display or download from Internet sites that hold offensive material.
 Offensive material includes, but is not restricted to, hostile text or images relating to gender, ethnicity, race, sex, sexual orientation, religious or political convictions and disability.
-The school is the final arbiter on what is or is not offensive material or what is or is not acceptable, permissible or excessive use of the Internet staff concerned about this should refrain from using the Internet for private matters; - due to the potential impact on school systems, the downloading of media for personal use such as video (YouTube, BBC iPlayer, Vimeo etc.); - certain websites will be blocked, but it is a breach of this guide to access any of the following types of site:
+The school is the final arbiter on what is or is not offensive material or what is or is not acceptable, permissible or excessive use of the Internet staff concerned about this should refrain from using the Internet for private matters; - due to the potential impact on school systems, the downloading of media for personal use such as video (YouTube, BBC iPlayer, Vimeo etc.); - certain websites will be blocked, but it is a breach of this guide to access any of the following types of sites: - pornography/Adult/mature content - gambling/betting/gaming - alcohol/Tobacco - illegal drugs - auction sites - violence/hate/racism - weapons - any site engaging in or encouraging illegal activity - illegal file-sharing sites - staff members who accidentally or unintentionally access a site containing any prohibited content must leave the site immediately and inform the Senior Leadership Team.
+Genuine mistakes and accidents will not be treated as breach of this policy; - staff members may not download software from any source without approval; - staff members are not permitted to alter or tamper with their PC Internet settings for the purpose of bypassing or attempting to bypass filtering and monitoring procedures unless they have been given express permission to do so by the Headteacher: - staff members must not communicate personal or confidential information via the Internet/Intranet for any purpose, unless expressly authorised to do so by their Senior Leadership Team; - users must not create, download, upload or transmit any obscene or indecent images, data or other material, or any data capable of being resolved into obscene or indecent images or material; - users must not create, download, upload or transmit any defamatory, sexist, racist, offensive or otherwise unlawful images, data or other material; - users must not create, download, upload or transmit material that is designed or would be likely to annoy, harass, bully, inconvenience or cause anxiety to others;

-- pornography/Adult/mature content - gambling/betting/gaming - alcohol/Tobacco - illegal drugs - auction sites - violence/hate/racism - weapons - any site engaging in or encouraging illegal activity - illegal file-sharing sites - staff members who accidentally or unintentionally access a site containing any prohibited content must leave the site immediately and inform the Senior Leadership Team.
-Genuine mistakes and accidents will not be treated as breach of this policy; - staff members may not download software from any source without approval; - staff members are not permitted to alter or tamper with their PC Internet settings for the purpose of bypassing or attempting to bypass filtering and monitoring procedures unless they have been given express permission to do so by the Headteacher; - staff members must not communicate personal or confidential information via the Internet/Intranet for any purpose, unless expressly authorised to do so by their Senior Leadership Team; - users must not create, download, upload or transmit any obscene or indecent images, data or other material, or any data capable of being resolved into obscene or indecent images or material; - users must not create, download, upload or transmit any defamatory, sexist, racist, offensive or otherwise unlawful images, data or other material; - users must not create, download, upload or transmit material that is designed or would be likely to annoy, harass, bully, inconvenience or cause anxiety to others; - users must not create, download, upload or transmit any unsolicited commercial or bulk web mail, chain letters or advertisements; - users must not download any digital media including music, images, photos and video that would be in breach of copyright or licensing arrangements, or where copyright or ownership cannot be determined; - the use of file sharing services or software is prohibited for any purpose; - the use of cloud storage e.g. Google Drive, Dropbox, SkyDrive, iCloud, is not permitted for the storage of sensitive personal data.
+- users must not create, download, upload or transmit any unsolicited commercial or bulk web mail, chain letters or advertisements; - users must not download any digital media including music, images, photos and video that would be in breach of copyright or licensing arrangements, or where copyright or ownership cannot be determined; - the use of file sharing services or software is prohibited for any purpose; - the use of cloud storage e.g. Google Drive, Dropbox, SkyDrive, iCloud, is not permitted for the storage of sensitive personal data.